Trump Escalates War Efforts Towards Venezuela; New Book Details Secret Horrors of Factory Farms

 And we've documented this at many operations.

-And then they're dragged, if they're still alive, they're dragged to a pile where they're left to starve or die.
+And then they're dragged, if they're still alive, they're dragged to a pile where they're left to starve or die of dehydration.

-die of dehydration and um one factory farm that we have figures from there aren't many figures because this is this is uh secret information but one factory farm the dead boxes were overflowing so much that um the Department of Environmental Quality cited them and in the process because they cited them because they were afraid they were going to contaminate the groundwater.
+And one factory farm that we have figures from, there aren't many figures because this is secret information, but one factory farm, the dead boxes were overflowing so much that the Department of Environmental Quality cited them and in the process, because they cited them because they were afraid they were going to contaminate the groundwater.

 Yeah, you know, one of the things that I'm so amazed by is there's these huge industries now in the United States encouraging people to care so much about their wellness and their diet and exercise.

-And people are, you know, very obsessed with how they look and maintaining their youth.
+And people are, you know, very obsessed with how they look and maintaining their youth and people go to gyms and people do plastic surgery.

-And there's just everywhere you look, there's, you know, industries and, you know, internet content, encouraging people to live healthy lives, to care about wellness.
+And there's just everywhere you look, there's industries and internet content encouraging people to live healthy lives, to care about wellness.

-yet there's very little attention paid to what the reality is of our our food supply because it's purposely kept concealed.
+And yet there's very little attention paid to what the reality is of our food supply because it's purposely kept concealed.

-So you just talked about some of the suffering and and horrors that the animals face but in terms of the health risks to human beings from getting our food from these you know massive industrial factories what are some of the dangers and concerns to the public health that come from this industry.
+So you just talked about some of the suffering and horrors that the animals face, but in terms of the health risks to human beings from getting our food from these massive industrial factories, what are some of the dangers and concerns to the public health that come from this industry?

-Well, it all goes back to lion speeds and slaughterhouses, and that my first book addresses.
+Well, it all goes back to lion speeds in slaughterhouses, and that my first book addresses.

-And the lion speeds in these operations are so fast like um 1100 pigs per hour per line and that means um that means uh 35,000 pigs a day, for example, or one hog every three seconds in one plant.
+And that means 35,000 pigs a day, for example, or one hog every three seconds in one plant.

 So it's virtually impossible to have inspectors inspecting the meat product to make sure that it's humanely slaughtered for one and not contaminated.